© Antonio Guillem | Dreamstime.com

 More than 90 percent of people with a lower back strain recover within a month, although that information won’t be reassuring if you’re the one having spasms.

-Another possible cause of a “thrown-out back” is a herniated disc.
+Another possible cause of a “throwing your back out” is a herniated disc.
 The condition is not usually associated with a specific traumatic event, but rather by wear and tear on the spine.

 Discs that become herniated usually are in an early stage of degeneration, according to the American Association of Neurological Surgeons.
 The spinal canal has limited space, which is inadequate for the spinal nerve and the displaced herniated disc fragment.
 Because there is not enough room for both, the disc presses on spinal nerves, often producing severe pain.